-Michelle Gray, Ph.D., an Alabama native, joined the UAB Center for Neurodegeneration and Experimental Therapeutics (CNET) on September 1, 2008 as an Instructor of Neurology and Dixon Scholar in Neuroscience.
-Dr. Gray has strong ties to Alabama and the UAB community.
-She graduated from Alabama State University in Montgomery in 1997 with a B.S. in biology and received her Ph.D. from Ohio State University in Molecular, Cellular, and Developmental Biology in 2003.
-Dr. Gray also served as a postdoctoral fellow in the Semel Institute of Neuroscience and Behavior at the University of California, Los Angeles.
+Michelle Gray, Ph.D., joined the UAB Center for Neurodegeneration and Experimental Therapeutics (CNET) in September 2008 as an Instructor of Neurology and Dixon Scholar in Neuroscience and is currently an Assistant Professor.
+Dr. Gray received her Ph.D. in Molecular, Cellular and Developmental Biology from The Ohio State University in 2003 and served as a postdoctoral fellow in the Semel Institute of Neuroscience and Behavior at the University of California, Los Angeles

 Dr. Gray's research interests in neurodegenerative disorders are focused on Huntington's disease, a rare and fatal genetic degenerative disorder.
 Learn more about Dr. Gray's research >>